xuankimtran/docs-1/pages/katalon-analytics/docs/kt-remote-execution.md

 - **Test Environments**: contains the list of current agents (Local Hosts) and other test enviroments (CircleCI and AWS EKS).

-- **Code Repo**: stores test projects that need to be executed remotely.
+- **Test Projects**: stores test projects that need to be executed remotely.

 - **Plan**: where you can [create a new plan](https://docs.katalon.com/katalon-analytics/docs/kt-scheduler.html) and [execute scheduled plan](https://docs.katalon.com/katalon-analytics/docs/grid-local-agents.html).